3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/rails/rails-views-and-controllers.md

 rails s
 ```

-Then in your browser, navigate to the `http:localhost:3000` to visit your app in its default development environment and you should be greeted by Ruby on Rails welcome page.
+Then in your browser, navigate to `localhost:3000` to visit your app in its default development environment and you should be greeted by Ruby on Rails welcome page.
 Success!

-What does it mean to "start a server"?

-It means you've told your computer to start listening for requests being made to a specific URL.
-In this case, the URL is `localhost:3000`.
-The 3000 is a "port".
-Your computer can listen for requests coming from thousands of directions, as if it was a secretary holding thousands of office phones.
-3000 is one of them.

 ----